 As a part of Pastoral Care and Wellbeing, Borinya staff have developed a framework for which all students can be supported regardless of their social, emotional and learning needs.
 We call this Borinya WALK Behavioural Support (on our website)and we strive to provide the best support possible for our students and families to thrive.

-The role of the Wellbeing Practitioner is to provide young people attending Borinya with case management and generalist wellbeing support within the educational setting.
-With support from the Wellbeing Practitioner, the young person will address concerns/barriers, and identify and work through goals to enhance different areas of their lives (i.e. school, mental health, social/family connections etc).
+The role of the Social Worker is to provide young people attending Borinya with case management and generalist wellbeing support within the educational setting.
+With support from the Social Worker the young person will address concerns/barriers, and identify and work through goals to enhance different areas of their lives (i.e. school, mental health, social/family connections etc).
 The young people can be supported on a regular or as needed basis.
 The young person and families can also be supported to engage with external specialist services where required (i.e. psychologist, GP etc.).
-Group work (i.e. group programs) within the school setting can also be facilitated by the Wellbeing Practitioner as required.